Jai McDowall

-Jai McDowall (born 24 July 1986) is a Scottish singer–songwriter who won the fifth series of Britain's Got Talent in June 2011.
+Jai McDowall (born 24 July 1986) is a Scottish singer-songwriter, who won the fifth series of Britain's Got Talent in June 2011.
 As the winner, he received £100,000 and performed at the 2011 Royal Variety Performance.
 McDowall was signed to Syco Music, a subdivision of record label giant, Sony Music.

-Before Britain's Got Talent, he appeared as a contestant on The X Factor and The American Idol Experience.
 His debut album Believe was released on 9 December 2011.
 The lead single "With or Without You" was released the same day.

 In March 2012, he was dropped by Syco after poor sales of his debut album.
 It was reported that the singer claimed that Syco boss, Simon Cowell, was anti-Scottish.
+He later released two extended plays, Christmas With... and Cry, Home, Closer on digital download format.
+His 2013 single "Won't Forget", featuring the Clutha Appeal, was released following the helicopter crash at the Clutha bar in Glasgow, and reaching number seventeen on the Scottish Singles Charts.

+As of 2023, he is the low tenor of the group G4, having replaced previous member Lewis Raines.

 Early and personal life

-McDowall was born in Tarbolton in Ayrshire, Scotland where he worked as a support worker prior to winning Britain's Got Talent.
+McDowall was raised in Tarbolton in Ayrshire, Scotland where he worked as a support worker prior to winning Britain's Got Talent.
 He was a member of the Ayr Amateur Opera Company and Loudoun Musical Society.
 He played roles such as Frank in Seven Brides for Seven Brothers and Motel in Fiddler on the Roof.

 Before his job of looking after young people with disabilities, McDowall spent two years studying Music and Audio Technology (NC & HNC) at Music and Sound Production Dept, Ayr College, Scotland.
+In 2012, it was misreported that McDowall called Simon Cowell 'anti-Scottish' in a news article.
+Reacting to the story, Cowell defended himself on Britain's Got More Talent saying that his mother was Scottish and reminded McDowall that he signed and still works with Susan Boyle who is Scottish.

 Music career

-The American Idol Experience & The X Factor
+2009–2011: The American Idol Experience & The X Factor

+Before Britain's Got Talent, he appeared as a contestant on The X Factor and The American Idol Experience.

 McDowall auditioned for The American Idol Experience whilst on holiday in the US in 2009, and won.
 He also auditioned for The X Factor in 2010 and reached boot camp but lost out on a place in the live shows.